Transylvanian Griffinfinch Temperament: What's Good About 'Em, What's Bad About 'Em

 - Noise levels.
 Normally, Griffinfinches are very quiet.
 But if you harass them by waving them around, they make a flapping noise, and if you crumple them, they make a pitiful crackling sound.

 - Lifespan.
 If you fold your Griffinfinch into a square and leave him in your pants pocket on laundry day, his lifespan will be very short.
 If you store him in a safe deposit box, he will live for decades.
 But since most of us like to interact with our Griffinfinches every day, their real lifespan is somewhere in between.

 You can lengthen your Griffinfinch's life by slipping him into a clear plastic sleeve, but it may not be much of a life.
 Think of your poor Griffinfinch peering at the world through a plastic sheet that obscures his vision and hearing and scenting ability.
-He would be like The Boy in the Bubble.

 Please don't have your Griffinfinch laminated.
 Really, what good is it to have a dog who can't breathe?

 Hello!
 I'm Michele Welton.
 I have over 35 years experience as a dog trainer, dog breed consultant, and author of 15 books about dogs.
 I don't just follow the crowd!
 I give you my honest opinions and advice based on a lifetime of experience.... [read more]